AndreyErokhin/transfer-service/README.md

 There is only 1 integration test in the project:
    `transfer-service/src/test/java/nl/revolut/TransferServiceApplicationTest.java`
 There is no need to test the app extensively, since the logic is very simple.
 I added this test as an example how I would do the testing.
-But In general API is covered by the tests.
+But In general API and services are covered by tests.

 The Account API I added for convenience.
 I didn't spend much time on checking the concurrency issues and other potential drawbacks.